thomas-melville/myNotes/General/Career_Development/etsi/nfv.md

 Network Function Virtualization

-Founded by 7 of the worlds leading telecoms network operators. the home of the Industry Specification Group for NFV
+Founded by 7 of the worlds leading telecoms network operators, in 2012. the home of the Industry Specification Group for NFV

 The purpose of the group is to build the Software Defined Network, SDN